It’s a glorious time of the year! The tomatoes are still hanging on. But they are making room for apples, plums, and even squash and pumpkins.

 Last week we were going to a gathering where I would be providing dessert for about 20 people.
 What to make, what to make?
 It actually didn’t take me long to decide on a strudel.
 I hadn’t made one in ages.
 And apples are everywhere now.
 But then I thought a bit longer, and decided that I wanted to showcase the plums before they disappear for another season.
 So I thought, why not plum strudel?

 For my strudel, I don’t use the traditional pastry that get rolled so thin that you can read the newspaper through it.
 Just so much more time consuming, and fussy.
 I like using puff pastry.
 Especially the really good all butter pastry that you can find in upscale grocery or baking shops.
 It’s so worth holding out for the good stuff!
-And if you’ve been hanging out with me for a while, you knew I had a mini explosion a while back about making your own puff pastry.
+But even if you can’t find this type of puff pastry, you can still find quite acceptable puff pastry at your local grocery store.
+If you’ve been hanging out with me for a while, you knew I had a mini explosion a while back about making your own puff pastry.
 I get it: you want to say you make everything from scratch.
 You are skilled beyond measure.
 But the thing is, it’s time consuming, and not cheap.
 Especially if butter isn’t on sale.
-For less than the cost of a brick of butter, I am able to purchase a whole pound of all butter puff pastry.
+For less than the cost of a brick of butter, I am able to purchase a whole pound puff pastry.
 And I didn’t have to go through the frustration of layering the butter and rolling the dough until it became the required consistency of puff pastry.
 Really, if you say you make your own, I will smile.
 But I won’t be impressed!
 When respected professional chefs who own restaurants and are well known (celebrity status) are quite happy using purchased puff pastry, then who am I to argue?
 Move on to better ways to fill your day.

 So, along with the plums that I had sliced up and sitting in a bowl with sugar, flour, cardamom and cinnamon, I made up a batch of the filling that goes underneath the fruit (this is a traditional base in all strudels).
 This is a combo of walnuts, breadcrumbs and a bit more sugar.
 For this type of recipe I use homemade breadcrumbs that I store in the freezer.
 They are usually made up of old bread that I whiz up in the food processor.
 I keep a stash in a bag that I can just dip into whenever I need.
 This isn’t to be used for breading chicken etc for sautéing like chicken parmesan.
 Because it’s more of a rougher, rustic size, it’s best used for fillings (i.e.: meatballs etc)